Günter Dyhrenfurth

 Günter Oskar Dyhrenfurth (12 November 1886 – 14 April 1975) was a German-born, German and Swiss mountaineer, geologist and Himalayan explorer.
-He won a gold medal in alpinism at the 1936 Summer Olympics.
+He won a gold medal in alpinism at the 1936 Summer Olympics, the third and final time the award was offered.

 Biography

-He led the International Himalaya Expedition (IHE) 1930 to Kangchenjunga, and another one, IHE 1934, to the Baltoro-region in the Karakorams, especially to explore the Gasherbrum-Group.
+He led the International Himalaya Expedition (IHE) 1930 to Kangchenjunga, and another one, IHE 1934, to the Baltoro region in the Karakorams, especially to explore the Gasherbrum-Group.
 This expedition made the first ascent of Sia Kangri and some of its sub-peaks and provided detailed information about the accessibility of the 8000ers Gasherbrum I and II.
 The first ascent of Gasherbrum I in 1958 was accomplished via the route proposed by Dyhrenfurth following the so-called IHE-spur and the SE-ridge.

 Dyrenfurth was a very influential alpinist, expedition leader and chronicler of mountaineering.
 His son Norman G. Dyhrenfurth was also a mountaineer and became an important expedition leader and film maker.